technout/cpu_throttle/README.md

 # cpu_trottle.py
-Trottle / limit CPU power when getting hot - Python3 cli tool which also can run as a daemon systemd service or in the background.
+Throttle / limit CPU power when getting hot - Python3 cli tool which also can run as a daemon systemd service or in the background.

 Script for throttling system CPU frequency based on your desired maximum temperature (celsius).